goshy29/employee-projects-history/README.md

 3. In MainController.java file find @GetMapping("/load") and @GetMapping("/couples") annotations
   and replace the path at csvFile with your actuall path to file on your computer.
+4. After starting the program for the first time, to load the csv file press Load CSV from the menu bar.
+After this step, the program is ready to work.